Skip to content

 • Obfuscation — multi-layer obfuscation (e.g. exec(compile(...)) wrapped multiple times) may evade detection

-• C extensions.so / .pyd binaries are opaque to AST scanning (flagged as UNKNOWN)
+• C extensions.so / .pyd binaries are opaque to AST scanning; flagged as LOW (mixed) or MEDIUM (binary-only) to surface the blind spot

 • Python/pip only — no npm, cargo, or go module support